-Operations Management
+Operations Management\

 This area of study in Operations Management is designed to develop knowledge and expertise in the analysis, design and operation of complex management systems.
+Includes procurement, purchasing, logistics, transportation and distribution management.
 Students preparing for, or currently in, positions as line managers or staff positions such as inventory planning and control should consider this area of study.

-Introduction to Operations Management
+Introduction to Operations Management, Quality Assurance